Kolkata Suburban Railway: Rolling stock

 Every division of the Kolkata Suburban Railway are rapidly replacing their old Jessop and ICF EMUs with the latest Medha 3-phase EMU rakes made by ICF with Bombardier Transportation (now Alstom).
 Almost all the EMU Units used by the Kolkata Suburban Railway are equipped with a GPS-based passenger information system.
 Some EMUs, which were previously in service with the Western Line of the Mumbai Suburban Railway, were later shifted to Kolkata for service.

-On June 18, 2025 Eastern Railway's first Air-conditioned EMU arrived in Ranaghat carshed scheduled to run on Sealdah-Ranaghat Line.
-On Aug 10, 2025 Kolkata suburban railway's first AC local between Sealdah and Ranaghat inaugurated.
+On 18 June 2025, Eastern Railway's first air-conditioned EMU arrived in Ranaghat carshed to run on the Sealdah-Ranaghat Line.
+On 10 August 2025, Kolkata Suburban Railway's first AC local between Sealdah and Ranaghat was inaugurated.